Bladder Cancer Treatment in St. Petersburg, FL

 Bladder cancer is the fourth most common cancer in men.
 It’s estimated that about 59,000 men are diagnosed with bladder cancer each year, as of 2016.
 Unlike some other cancers like that of the prostate, which tends to be more genetically caused, bladder cancer can be preventable.
 However, if not treated early, bladder cancer can easily spread to lymph nodes of the pelvis, abdomen or even the neck.

 Looking for a highly trained urologist specializing in bladder cancer surgery in St Petersburg, Florida?
 Contact Dr. Eric Diner of Suncoast Urology today!
+Give our office a call at (727) 824-7146 or request an appointment through our secure online form.

 Risk Factors for Bladder Cancer